 Chili rasboras like plenty of structure in their environment where they can hide out from predators.
 Fine driftwood like spider wood is great because it mimics the tangled roots and branches these fish are used to in their natural habitat.

 The chili rasbora is actually really adaptable to a wide range of parameters, but they do require good water quality.
 They should never be added to an uncycled aquarium or kept in a tank with unstable or poor water quality.
+Consider doing a fishless cycle to make sure you start on the right foot.

 Filtration is vital because the chili rasbora requires, stable, high-quality water with zero nitrites and ammonia.
 This means your aquarium needs to be cycled before you introduce your fish.